adityasneo/JenkinsDockerK8S/README.md

 After that image got pulled and deployed to GKE

-Deployment.yaml is for the creation of pods and servicelb.yaml is used for networking.These both yaml files are deployed in GKE
+Deployment.yaml is for the creation of pods and servicelb.yaml is used for networking in GKE